Get this wrong and your whole business will likely crumble!

 Next, in order to market to a target audience, you need to know where to find them.
 Once you are clear on practices #1 and #2, you’ve got the “who” down.
 Now ask yourself, “Where would these people hang out?”

 If you are marketing online, there are niche groups in Facebook and LinkedIn.
 For Instagram and Twitter, people use hashtags to group together and be visible.
+Hashtags are getting to be more universal on all the sites now to find good prospects.
 We have details on how you can utilize Facebook groups for recruiting the perfect audience in our 5-day Facebook Recruiting Workshop.

-If you are marketing offline, you can find people in malls, coffee shops, etc. Depending on your niche and the avatar you’ve created, you might find fitness buffs at a gym or health conscious people at the health food store.
+If you are marketing offline, you can find people in malls, coffee shops, etc. Depending on your niche and the avatar you’ve created, you might find fitness buffs at a gym or stay-at-home moms in the park.
 Again, be creative.
 Keep in mind who you are looking for and where they hang out.

 Be careful with this practice.
 Once you find your target audience, marketing to them should begin only after you’ve worked into practice #4 and #5 … so you don’t scare away any perfect customers.